 Saturday was still smoothly preparing us for the approaching Sunday storm.
 Yet we needed to be careful on the icy deck of s/y Henrika.
 In the afternoon the wind was picking up, so we took out the safety harnesses.
 Yay, finally a sailing equipment I’m familiar with!

 I was able to make myself useful every once in a while.
-Besides using safety harness, I knew how to clear snow.
+Besides using the safety harness, I knew how to clear snow.
 Even though I had never believed I’d be doing it one day on a deck of a sailing boat.

 How to prepare for an arctic winter sailing?
 With a million layers of clothes and a snow brush.